-Financial assistance may also be requested by any current or prospective school family.
-However, families must first apply for Fulcrum Tuition Assistance (See above).
-Once a family has submitted the Fulcrum application, the family can then apply for St. Philomena School Financial Aid (generally in March).
-The confidential form is processed by the school administration and awardees are based on financial need.
-Each new school year, the applicant must reapply for the Fulcrum Tuition Assistance Grant and St. Philomena Financial Aid.
-Any special circumstances will be handled confidentially by the principal and pastor.
+Local financial assistance can be requested by any current school family.
+However, families must first apply for the annual Archdiocese of Seattle Tuition Assistance Grant funded by the Fulcrum Foundation (See above).
+Once a family has submitted the application by the designated deadline, the family can then request an application form for the St. Philomena School Financial Aid.
+The confidential form is processed by the school administration and awardees are based on financial need only.
+Each new school year, the applicant must reapply for the Fulcrum Tuition Assistance Grant and St. Philomena School financial aid.
+Any special circumstances will be handled confidentially by the principal and pastoral leader.